-During my testing I was able to achieve an average framerate of 75 in COD WarZone, 85 in Fortnite, 80 in Apex Legends, 45 in Red Dead Redemption, 50 in Assassins Creed Odyssey, and 80 in GTA 5.
+During my testing I was able to achieve an average framerate of 75 in CoD Warzone, 85 in Fortnite, 80 in Apex Legends, 45 in Red Dead Redemption 2, 50 in Assassin’s Creed Odyssey, and 80 in GTA V.

 I played all these games at 1080p resolution and the highest graphic preset that each game had to offer.

 Frame rate figures like these put this PC ahead of other PCs on the list in terms of performance.
 Overall, the HP pavilion prebuilt gaming desktop is nothing but a joy to use and excels in every game you throw at it.

 3. Acer Nitro N50

 Mainstream PC manufacturers are stepping up their game and after the sensational HP Pavilion Gaming Desktop, Acer is also here to make a statement.
 The Acer Nitro 50 is from the ground up made for gaming and therefore offers specifications and features that are optimized to play any game you want.